11 Signs of Alzheimer's Disease: Or Are You Just Getting Older?

 Poor Judgement, Worrisome Outcomes

-On the other hand, occasionally everyone makes a bad decision, but usually these aren't repeated time and time again in dangerous situations.
+On the other hand, everyone occasionally makes a bad decision, but they aren't usually repeated time and time again in dangerous situations.
 Safety is an important consideration in patients with Alzheimer's.

 Withdrawal From Social Involvement

-Loneliness can be a major problem for elderly people without signs or symptoms of Alzheimer's too, and we all should be mindful of the need to be kind and generous with our time to this important, yet at risk, group of our society.
+Loneliness can be a major problem for elderly people without signs or symptoms of Alzheimer's too.
+We all should be mindful of the need to be kind and generous with our time to this important, yet at risk, group of our society.

 For caregivers who must place their loved ones in a health care setting or nursing home, it is important to be sure these needs can still be met on a daily basis for the Alzheimer's patient.
 Frequent visits with your family member is important.